 Hiring is expensive; it takes time and money to train new drivers.
 Not to mention that experienced staff, who know your routes and customers, tend to be more profitable.
 Keep your team happy to reduce turnover and keep your business on the road to growth.

 Following these tips can boost trucking company profit margins considerably—but even with higher revenue and lower costs, you may run into problems with cash flow.
-Bobtail solves those problems with an easy-to-use factoring app and a low, 2.75% rate for small fleets.
-Sign up for your free trial today.
+Bobtail solves those problems with an easy-to-use factoring app.
+Sign up to start factoring with Bobtail.